TreeHouse Foods (THS) Q1 2017 Results - Earnings Call Transcript

 In the first quarter, we executed all of our planned actions, including the partial closure of Battle Creek and cease production at our Ayer and Azusa manufacturing facilities.
 In addition, we completed partial SAP implementations at five of our cereal facilities, and we most recently went live with the full SAP implementation at the Lakeville plant, one of our most complex facilities.
 These transitions provide us with the much needed visibility into the former Private Brands business that will enable us to unlock more value through targeting, measuring and incentivizing growth in the premium, better-for-you natural and organic channels.
 As you can see on the chart, this is great progress, and we're tracking slightly ahead of schedule in what is a very busy year.

-Turning now to the first quarter on slide 10.
-Before we dive into the numbers, I'd first like to take a minute to give you a framework to think about the quarter-end in terms of the headwinds and tailwinds we encountered.
+Turning now to the first quarter on slide 10, before we dive into the numbers, I'd first like to take a minute to give you a framework to think about the quarter in, in terms of the headwinds and tailwinds we encountered.
 It's no secret that the food industry had an uneven start to the year, and volumes across the entire space were soft, particularly in January and February.
-The lower than expected volumes had a compounding effect with fixed cost absorption adding to the obvious lost variable profit.
+The lower than expected volumes had a compounding effect, with fixed cost absorption adding to the obvious lost variable profit.
 As a result, we had a number of plants that didn't run particularly well in the first quarter, and that weighed on our results.

 Pricing was another headwind in the quarter.
 We've been in an environment of input cost deflation for a lengthy period of time.
 The tide has now turned on commodities, and we are also increasingly seeing competitive bid activity in a number of our categories.
 However, on the flip side, we had some nice tailwinds in the quarter.
 Our integration is on track and even progressing slightly ahead of plan.
-SG&A as a percent of sales was favorable to last year's first quarter, and below the operating line, we were favorable to budget on both interest and taxes.
+SG&A as a percent of sales was favorable to last year's first quarter.
+And below the operating line, we were favorable to budget on both interest and taxes.

 So with that as our backdrop, let's take a look at the numbers.
 Consolidated results for the quarter are on slide 11.
 Our first quarter sales on a consolidated basis increased 21% from the prior year to $1.5 billion, driven entirely by the addition of January results for Private Brands.
 Note that this is the last quarter where we'll have a Private Brands comparability issue.
 So going forward, we'll be on a like-for-like basis.
 Excluding the extra month of Private Brands, our volume and mix this quarter was favorable by 60 basis points, but was offset by negative pricing of 60 basis points due to the increased bid activity I mentioned earlier.